 The REIT spent 2010 and 2011 focused on repositioning its portfolio of properties, hiring the right resources, training its team and ensuring the core beliefs of customer service and creation of value were firmly entrenched within the organization.
 With the repositioning well in-hand by the beginning of 2012, the focus shifted to finding good quality properties where the REIT could drive down operating costs while increasing rents through sound capital investment, good management and exceptional customer service.
-As a result of the focus on accretive, sustainable growth, the REIT was able to acquire 2,986 suites in the years 2012 to 2014 and added 1,702 suites in 2015.
-The team has a proven track record with the experience and ability necessary to execute on the growth strategy in the years to come.
-At December 31, 2015, approximately 33% (2,789 suites) of the portfolio was non-stabilized compared to approximately 30% (2,001 suites) at December 31, 2014.
-Non-stabilized properties in any reporting period are those owned by the REIT for less than 24 months.
+As a result of the focus on accretive, sustainable growth, the REIT was able to acquire 4,688 suites in the years 2012 to 2015.
+In 2016 the REIT recycled capital by disposing of 876 suites in non-core markets while adding 545 suites in core markets.
+The team we have assembled has a proven track record and we believe we have both the experience and ability necessary to execute on our growth strategy in the years to come.

+At December 31, 2016, approximately 36% (2,923 suites) of the portfolio was non-stabilized compared to approximately 33% (2,789 suites) at December 31, 2015.
+The non-stabilized portfolio contributed 31.1% of the overall NOI.
+Non-stabilized properties in any reporting period are income properties owned by the REIT for less than 24 months.